 I'd have to agree with Sam Richards.
 I live in London but am from Cambridge and have taken many of my friends tehre who all agree it is a wonderful city - a perfect escape from London!
 If you do go, have a look at the famous colleges!
 Kings College is amazing and located on a lovely cobbled street (Kings Parade) in Cambridge.
 On the same road they have an amazing old vintagey looking fudge shop where they make their own fudge.
 There are also some nice tea rooms around the parade.
 Also the Eagle pub is round the corner.
 Not only is it a great pub, its where scientists realised what DNA was/ how it worked! (http://www.tripadvisor.co.uk/Restaurant_Review-g186225-d1629033-Reviews-The_Eagle-Cambridge_Cambridgeshire_England.html)

 I'd also recommend going punting if you are in Cambridge, it's classic!
 It's like being on a gondela (sorry about the spelling there) in Venice!

 We found Salisbury to be a sweet village to visit and it is very accessible for a weekender.

 Salisbury Cathedral is awe inspiring and of course Stonehenge, Silbury and Avebury are near by if you enjoy archeological, megalithic sites.
-They may be a bit crowded on weekend.
-3 months ago
+They may be a bit crowded on weekend. over 2 years ago